 Solo and small firm lawyers are the most likely to use cloud computing software

 Interestingly, while solo and small firm lawyers the least likely to experience a breach or unauthorized attempts to access law firm data, they were the most likely to use cloud computing in their law practices compared to their larger counterparts.
-According to the Report, 35% of solos used cloud computing software in their practices in 2016, as did 35% of firms with 2-9 attorneys, 29% of firms with 10-49 attorneys, and 19% of firms of 100 or more lawyers.
+According to the Report, 35% of solos used cloud computing software in their practices, as did 35% of firms with 2-9 attorneys, 29% of firms with 10-49 attorneys, and 19% of firms of 100 or more lawyers.

 So, for solo and small firm lawyers, cloud computing offers a vast array of benefits, of which security is one.
 In addition to providing secure online storage, geo-redundant data backup, and a built-in disaster recovery plan, cloud computing tools such as web-based legal practice management software provide solo and small firm attorneys with convenient, multi-device, 24/7 access to law firm data, along with a secure client portal designed to facilitate collaboration and communication with clients, experts, co-counsel and more.